m2ci-msp/msp-poster-package/README.md

       ...
     \end{postercolumns}

 where N is the desired number of columns.
-Currently up to 4 columns are supported.
+Currently, up to 4 columns are supported.

 Use